 General - The Plan is a defined contribution plan covering substantially all salaried employees of Flexsteel Industries, Inc. (the "Company") who have reached the age of 21 and have completed one year of service.
 Participation is voluntary.
 The Plan administrator controls and manages the operation and administration of the Plan.
-Assets of the Plan are held by the Principal Life Insurance Company and American Trust & Savings Bank of Dubuque, Iowa (collectively, referred to as the "Custodians").
+Assets of the Plan are held by Principal Life Insurance Company and American Trust & Savings Bank of Dubuque, Iowa (collectively, referred to as the "Custodians").
 American Trust & Savings Bank holds the Flexsteel Industries, Inc. common stock fund only.
 A committee appointed by the Board of Directors of the Company administers the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), as amended.

-Transfers - During the years ended December 31, 2010 and 2009, the Plan recorded transfers to other of the Company's benefit plans totaling \$17,113 and \$5,255, respectively, related to certain employee job classification changes.
+Transfers - During the years ended December 31, 2011 and 2010, the Plan recorded transfers from and to other of the Company's benefit plans totaling \$12,557 and \$(17,113), respectively, related to certain employee job classification changes.

 Contributions and Vesting - The Plan allows eligible employees to elect to have from 1% to 50% (sales personnel are subject to a 6% maximum) of their basic pretax pay contributed to the Plan.
-Employee contributions are by law subject to a maximum of \$16,500 in calendar year 2010 and 2009, respectively.
+Employee contributions are by law subject to a maximum of \$16,500 in calendar year 2011 and 2010, respectively.
 The Company contributes a matching amount equal to 25% of the first 4% of pay the employee contributes.
 Participant contributions and Company matching contributions are 100% vested.
 In addition, the Company contributes 4% of pay up to the social security limit and 6% of pay in excess of this limit on a monthly basis.
 The Company, at its option, may also contribute additional amounts to be allocated among all participants based on the participants' pay.
+There were no discretionary contributions made during the years ended December 31, 2011 and 2010.
 The Company's additional contributions and the discretionary contributions vest over six years (20% after two years, 40% after three years, 60% after four years, 80% after five years, and 100% after six years).
-Employees age 50 or older, or turning 50 during the Plan year, may make additional pre-tax (catch-up) contributions in excess of the Plan limit or statutory limit (not to exceed \$5,500 in 2010).
+Employees age 50 or older, or turning 50 during the Plan year, may make additional pre-tax (catch-up) contributions in excess of the Plan limit or statutory limit (not to exceed \$5,500 in 2011).
 Forfeited balances of terminated participants may first be applied to pay expenses, which would otherwise be paid by the Company.
 Forfeitures not used to pay expenses shall be applied to reduce future company contributions.
-In 2010 and 2009, forfeitures totaled \$14,057 and \$42,107, respectively.
+In 2011 and 2010, forfeitures totaled \$9,600 and \$14,057, respectively.

 Participant Accounts - Individual accounts are maintained for each Plan participant.
 Each participant's account is credited with the Company's contribution and allocations of Plan earnings and is charged with an allocation of Plan losses and administrative expenses.
 Allocations are based on compensation, participant investment elections, and account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
+The Plan prohibits loans.